 If both parties cannot reach an agreement, speaking to a solicitor is the next step.
 Glanvilles Damant family lawyers will make some alternative suggestions for you.

 However, if all this fails the Court is the likely next step.
 Either party can make an application to the Court.
 For a decision to be reached, various details need to be given.
-These will include your children’s ages, their own opinions and wishes and how well each parent can meet their needs.
+These will include:

 Putting children first